Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection

-Several variations of autoencoders exist to address different learning challenges (\citet{autoencodervar}).
+Several variations of autoencoders exist to address different learning challenges \citep{autoencodervar}.
 Sparse autoencoders impose a sparsity constraint on the hidden layers, encouraging the network to activate only a small subset of neurons, which results in a more efficient and compact representation.
-Denoising autoencoders are trained to reconstruct clean input data from noisy versions, enhancing their robustness and feature extraction ability.
-Variational autoencoders (VAEs) (\citet{vae}) extend the basic framework by introducing a probabilistic approach, allowing for the generation of new data by sampling from learned distributions in the latent space.
-Convolutional autoencoders (\citet{conv_ae}) apply convolutional layers, making them particularly suitable for image processing tasks such as image compression and denoising.
-Lastly, contractive autoencoders (\citet{contr_ae}) add regularization to the latent space, encouraging stability in the learned representation, making them useful for applications where input perturbations must not drastically affect the output.
+Denoising autoencoders are trained to reconstruct clean input data from noisy versions, enhancing their robustness and feature-extraction ability.
+Variational autoencoders (VAEs) \citep{vae} extend the basic framework by introducing a probabilistic formulation, allowing for the generation of new data by sampling from learned distributions in the latent space.
+Convolutional autoencoders \citep{conv_ae} apply convolutional layers, making them particularly suitable for time-series or image-processing tasks such as compression and denoising.
+Lastly, contractive autoencoders \citep{contr_ae} add regularisation to the latent space, promoting stability in the learned representation and ensuring that small input perturbations do not drastically affect the output.
 Each of these autoencoder types offers unique advantages depending on the specific task and the nature of the data being processed.